jpillora/grunt-aws/README.md

 Default `20`

 Number of S3 operations that may be performed concurrently

+#### `overwrite` (Boolean)

+Default `true`

+Upload files, whether or not they already exist (set to `false` if you never update existing files).

 #### `cache` (Boolean)

 Default `true`

-Don't upload files that already exist (same ETag).
+Skip uploading files which have already been uploaded (same ETag).
 Each target has it's own options cache, so if you change the options object, files will be forced to reupload.

-#### `overwrite` (Boolean)

-Default `true`

-Upload files even if they already exist (same path).

 #### `cacheTTL` (Number)